Six online marketing mistakes that small business owners make every day

 If you’re a small business owner on a shoestring budget, chances are you’ve not hired any or many other professionals to assist you with marketing your business online.
 So you learn by doing.
 Sometimes you get great results, other times you make mistakes that lose you precious time and money.

 Well, we’re here to help by letting you know the things that other businesses are doing wrong on a daily basis.
 This way you can learn from others’ mistakes and avoid making them yourself.
-And if you’re a complete beginner when it comes to online marketing, we recommend you take our digital skills assessment.
-It will help you identify the areas of online marketing where you need most help, and direct you to relevant resources.

 Let’s get started!